This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Cowboy 24220 Lump Charcoal

-If you’re looking for a budget pick for the best lump charcoal, the Cowboy 24220 Lump Charcoal is very much worth a look.
+If you’re looking for a budget choice, Cowboy 24220 Lump Charcoal is very much worth a look.

 It’s a hickory and oak blend that leads to really nice tasting, traditional smoky BBQ flavor.